Banana Parfaits

 banana pudding parfaits ingredients

-Instead of the classic Nilla wafers, I use crumbled shortbread cookies because they have a rich, buttery flavor and stay crunchy even when completely covered with pudding.
+Instead of the classic Nilla wafers, I use crumbled Walkers Pure Butter Shortbread cookies (any brand of shortbread cookies will work) because they have a rich, buttery flavor and stay crunchy even when completely covered with pudding.
 The crunch of the cookies against the creamy smoothness of the bananas and pudding is what makes these parfaits unique.
-If you want to stick with tradition and use Nilla Wafers, that’ll work too; just keep in mind that they will have a softer texture.
+If you want to stick with tradition and use vanilla wafers, that’ll work too; just keep in mind that they will have a softer texture.

-To begin, combine the egg yolks, the sugar, corn starch, and salt in a medium saucepan.
+Step 1: Prep the base.
+Combine the egg yolks, sugar, cornstarch, and salt in a medium saucepan and whisk together.

 whisked egg mixture

-Whisk in the milk and bring to a simmer over medium heat.
+Step 2: Add the milk.
+Whisk in the milk and bring the mixture to a simmer over medium heat.

 simmering milk and egg mixture

-Once the mixture bubbles, turn the heat down and whisk constantly until the pudding thickens.
-Then, off the heat, add the butter, vanilla and rum.
+Step 3: Thicken and flavor.
+Once bubbling, reduce the heat and whisk constantly until the pudding thickens; then, off the heat, add the butter, vanilla, and rum and whisk until evenly combined.

 hot vanilla pudding

-Transfer the pudding to a bowl, cover with plastic wrap, and refrigerate for a few hours until cold.
-(Placing the plastic wrap directly over top keeps the pudding from forming a film.)
+Step 4: Chill the pudding.
+Transfer the pudding to a large bowl and refrigerate for a few hours until cold, placing plastic wrap directly on the surface to prevent a film from forming.

 vanilla pudding covered with plastic wrap

-Once the pudding is cold, whip the heavy cream.
+Step 5: Prep the cream.
+Once the pudding is cold, whip the heavy cream on medium-low speed.

 Electric mixer in a bowl of whipped cream.